FreedomBen/breakout71/Readme.md

     - other perks can be randomly turned off
     - ball keeps accelerating until unplayable
     - graphical effects like trail, contrast, blur to make it harder to see what's going on
+    - ball creates a draft behind itself that blows coins in odd patterns

 # extend re-playability
 - hard mode : bricks take many hits, perks more rare, missing clears level score, missing coins deducts score..